sguox002/leetcode/leetcode-all.md

  ->>

 ### two strings or arrays， edit distance (similar to 2d matrix walk)
-palindrome often is one string, but treated with two arrays. generally involves two strings or arrays, sometimes the string and the reverse string. dp pattern is generally more obvious and use 2d dp approach. treat like a 2d matrix walk, generally involves only previous col or row. (for space optimization)
+- palindrome often is one string, but treated with two arrays.

-<<-1682.
-Longest palindromic subsequence II
+- generally involves two strings or arrays, sometimes the string and the reverse string.
-problem: palindromic subsequence needs to be even length, neighboring chars cannot be the same (except the mid pair). dp[i,j,k] using 26 chars.
+- dp pattern is generally more obvious and use 2d dp approach.
-->>
+- treat like a 2d matrix walk, generally involves only previous col or row. (for space optimization)

 <<-516	Longest Palindromic Subsequence    		54.4%	Medium
 equivalent to: